 Essentially, Full-Value Protection means the mover is liable for the replacement value of lost or damaged goods in your shipment.
-On the other hand, Released Value compensates you based on the weight of the item — usually at no more than 60 cents per pound.
+On the other hand, Released Value compensates you based on the weight of the item — usually at no more than $0.60 per pound.

-YHM Top Tip: While we always recommend taking Full-Value Protection, this process takes longer because the value of your goods need to be estimated in order for the mover to generate a quote.
+YHM Top Tip: While we always recommend taking Full-Value Protection, this process takes longer because the value of your goods needs to be estimated in order for the mover to generate a quote.

 Packing & Prep